 The Crowsnest Pass is a well-established mining province.
 The Elan South Project area is located 13km from an existing Canadian Pacific rail line with significant excess capacity, providing direct rail access to export terminals in Vancouver and Prince Rupert.
 Elan South shares its southern boundary with Riversdale Resources’ Grassy Mountain Project, which is in the final permitting stage for a 4.5 Mtpa open-cut HCC operation.

 Around 30 km to the west of the Elan Project, Teck Resources Ltd operates five mines (the Elk Valley complex) producing approximately 25 Mtpa of Tier 1 HCC for the seaborne market.
 The coal seams at Elan correspond to those horizons of the same Mist Mountain Formation found in the Elk Valley HCC mines, and have similar rank ranges.

 A Scoping Study to evaluate development of the Elan Project was completed in April 2020.
 An updated Scoping Study was completed in December 2020.
-A Pre-Feasibility Study is on track for completion by mid-2021.

 The Company is not aware of any new information or data that materially affects the information included in the website.

 In the case of estimates of Mineral Resources, the company confirms that all material assumptions and technical parameters underpinning the estimates in the relevant market announcement continue to apply and have not materially changed.